tardisgo/tardisgo/README.md

 The "testing" packages is currently emulated in an ugly and part-working way.
 The "fmt" package is only partially working.

 Currently the only the standard packages that pass their tests are:
-- "bytes"
+- bytes
-- "container/heap", "container/list", "container/ring"
+- container/heap, container/list, container/ring
-- "encoding/ascii85", "encoding/base32", "encoding/base64", "encoding/hex"
+- encoding/ascii85, encoding/base32, encoding/base64, encoding/hex
-- "errors"
+- errors
-- "math/cmplx" (not in PHP or Neko)
+- math/cmplx (not in PHP or Neko)
-- "path"
+- path
-- "sort"
+- sort
-- "strings"
+- strings
-- "text/tabwriter"
+- text/tabwriter
-- "unicode", "unicode/utf8", "unicode/utf16"
+- unicode, unicode/utf8, unicode/utf16

 Other standard libray packages make limited use of runtime C or assembler functions without using the actual Go "runtime" or "os" packages.
 These limited runtime functions have been emulated for a small number of packages (math, strings, bytes, strconv) though this remains a work-in-progress.
 At present, standard library packages which rely on the Go "reflect" or other low-level packages are not implemented.
 Packages "runtime","os" & "syscall" are part-implemented, using a partial implementation of the nacl runtime (currently including debug messages).